 A more positive story is that the Pirates could have their first winning season and playoff appearance since 1992.
 The story of outfield phenom Yasiel Puig will continue to unfold in Los Angeles, where the Dodgers have gone from down and out to smack in the middle of a division race.

 Puig has captured our imagination like Bryce Harper and Mike Trout before him.
-He is the second player since 1950 to start his career with a .batting average of .400 or better in his first 130 at-bats (Tony Oliva the other), but his edgy personality and playing style have rubbed media and opposing players the wrong way.
+He is the second player since 1950 to start his career with a .batting average of .400 of or better in his first 130 at-bats (Tony Oliva the other), but his edgy personality and playing style have rubbed media and opposing players the wrong way.